 - In the spring semester, each Fellow will present a completed chapter or working paper at an IRLE research workshop.

 - Fellows are strongly encouraged to publish their research in IRLE’s working paper or policy brief series and are expected to inform IRLE about the eventual publication date and outlet.

 - Doctoral students with a GPA above 3.0 and no incompletes.

 - Applicants must be in residence at UC Berkeley and not on leave during the grant period.

 - Because the purpose of the IRLE Fellowship is to enable full-time research and writing, preference is given to Fellows who do not hold teaching or other academic appointments during the fellowship year.

 IRLE offers an interdisciplinary environment for students to develop their research ideas and receive feedback on written work.
 Dissertation Fellows are eligible to participate in IRLE’s Research Working Group, a weekly forum for presenting and critiquing academic work under the guidance of IRLE’s Director and Associate Director.

 Fellows are also eligible for shared office space at IRLE to facilitate their research and writing.

-Go to https://goo.gl/forms/CQ7mXTOhzaaFfA8y2 and upload a CV, a cover letter that describes your interest in IRLE’s mission and trajectory for completing your dissertation, and a 5-page dissertation prospectus.
+- Cover letter that describes your interest in IRLE’s mission and trajectory for completing your dissertation

 1. If tuition and fees are covered by another university source, IRLE will provide the $7,500 / semester stipend only.
 Awards cannot be deferred to future years.
 Out-of-state fees and professional supplemental fees will not be covered.